SimoneRebora/Wattpad_analysis/reverse_engineering_syuzhet.md

 Reverse Engineering Syuzhet
 ================

-This is an R Markdown document for sentiment analysis of the Wattpad corpus.<br/> First, let's upload the corpus.
+This is an R Markdown document for sentiment analysis of the Wattpad corpus.<br/> First, let's upload the corpus.<br/>

 1. Upload Wattpad corpus and call libraries
 -------------------------------------------